 Buildings located within the NJDEP identified extreme, very high or high fuel hazard areas are exposed and considered vulnerable to the wildfire hazard.
 Buildings constructed of wood or vinyl siding are generally more likely to be impacted by the fire hazard than buildings constructed of brick or concrete.
-Table 4.3.9-8 summarizes the estimated building stock inventory located in the hazard area by municipality.
-Approximately 2.6-percent (\$4.9 billion) of the County's building replacement cost value is located in the extreme/very high/high hazard area.
-The Township of Evesham has the greatest number of buildings located in the wildfire hazard area (298 structures - 2.2-percent of its total), and the Borough of Pemberton has the greatest proportion of its buildings located in the wildfire hazard area (i.e., 18.9-percent).
+Table 4.3.9-9 summarizes the estimated building stock inventory located in the hazard area by municipality.
+The replacement cost value (RCV) of general building stock located in the extreme/very high/high hazard area \$4.9 billion (2.6 percent of the countywide total).
+The Township of Evesham has the greatest number of buildings located in the wildfire hazard area (298 structures; 2.2 percent of its total), and the Borough of Pemberton has the greatest proportion of its buildings located in the wildfire hazard area (i.e., 18.9 percent).